arinbasu/Reproducible-research-using-Authorea-markdown-and-github/llqbu2n8ko8.md

 We can add an image in one of the two ways.

 1. Use the Authorea's image function
-2. Use markdown's image syn
+2. Use markdown's image syntax